shamimsharifi/Phase-5-project/README.md

 ### `client/`

 The `client/` directory contains all of your frontend code.
-The file `package.json` has been configured with common React application dependencies, include `react-router-dom`.
-The file also sets the `proxy` field to forward requests to `"http://localhost:5555".
+The file `package.json` has been configured with common React application dependencies, not including `react-router-dom`.
+The file also sets the `proxy` field to forward requests to `"http://localhost:5000".
 Feel free to change this to another port- just remember to configure your Flask app to use another port as well!

 To download the dependencies for the frontend client, run: